IIIF/cookbook-recipes/recipe/0139-geo-assertion/index.md

    ]
 }
 ```
+Something to note here is this GeoJSON had to type itself as a Feature inside its own properties field.
+This is because type is a required key descriptor for a service which causes a small clash of IIIF Presentation API 3 and GeoJSON standards here.

 # Presentation API 2
 ### Example 1
-In this example, the Agent does not own the resource and it attempting a third party assertion.
+In this example, the agent does not own the resource and it attempting a third party assertion.
 This can be done using an AnnotationList.
 ``` json-doc
 {
  "@id":"http://example.org/annolist/123",